CyVerse-learning-materials/container_camp_workshop_2019/topics/breakout_session.rst

 	In this breakout session, you'll learn about NVIDIA GPU Cloud, and how to use NVIDIA-based containers in Docker and Singularity.

 	NVIDIA GPUs are widely used for 3D modelling and Machine Learning applications.
-We will discuss the complexities of working with these different container types, with hands on examples running CyVerse and HPC.
+We will discuss the complexities of working with these different container types, with hands on examples running on CyVerse and HPC.

 3. **Containerized workflows** - Lead: Sateesh Peri, CyVerse power user, University of Nevada-Reno